DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 ### Providing internet connectivity

-For information on getting internet access for disadvantaged children and young people, read about [requesting 4G wireless routers](/how-to-request-4g-wireless-routers).
+Our guidance explains your options for [getting internet access](https://get-help-with-tech.education.gov.uk/internet-access) for disadvantaged children and young people.
+This could be through:

-For information on getting internet access for disadvantaged children in years 3 to 11, read about [increasing mobile data allowances](/about-increasing-mobile-data).
-This is not currently available to 16 to 19 providers.
+* [increasing mobile data allowances](/about-increasing-mobile-data) for disadvantaged pupils in years 3 to 11 (not currently available to students in 16 to 19 further education)

+* [4G wireless routers](/how-to-request-4g-wireless-routers) for disadvantaged pupils in years 3 to 11, and disadvantaged and students in 16 to 19 further education

-## How to query an allocation
+## How to request more devices

 You can see your current allocation by signing in to the <a class="govuk-link" href="/start">Get help with technology service</a>.

-If the number of disadvantaged students who are unable to access face-to-face education or a device through other means is greater than your allocation, you can email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) to request more.
+If you find that your allocation is substantially lower than your school needs, you can request more by [contacting us](https://get-help-with-tech.education.gov.uk/get-support).
+We cannot guarantee that we’ll be able to meet all requests however, as we need to distribute devices among a large number of schools and colleges in England.

-We’ll ask you for some information about the situation, including the information listed below.
-Before querying your allocation, you should make sure that pupils and students cannot access a device privately, or by being lent a device already owned by your school, college or further education provider.
+Before requesting more laptops and tablets, you should make sure that pupils and students cannot access a device privately, or by being lent a device already owned by your school, college or further education institution.

 You’ll need to provide anonymised evidence that confirms: